MicrosoftDocs/ATADocs/ATADocs/Understand/ata-architecture.md

 ![ATA architcture topology diagram](media/ATA-architecture-topology.jpg)

-ATA monitors your domain controller traffic by utilizing port mirroring to an ATA Gateway or by deploying the ATA Lightweight Gateway on the domain controller, as well as by looking at Windows events (forwarded directly from the domain controllers or from a SIEM server) and analyzing the data for attacks and threats.
+ATA monitors your domain controller network traffic by utilizing port mirroring to an ATA Gateway using physical or virtual switches, or by deploying the ATA Lightweight Gateway directly on your domain controllers, which removes the requirement for port mirroring.
+In addition, ATA can leverage Windows events (forwarded directly from your domain controllers or from a SIEM server) and analyze the data for attacks and threats.

-This section describes traffic flow and drills down into the main components of ATA: the ATA Gateway, the ATA Lightweight Gateway (which has the same core functionality as the ATA Gateway), and the ATA Center.
+This section describes the flow of network and event capturing and drills down to describe the functionality of the main components of ATA: the ATA Gateway, ATA Lightweight Gateway (which has the same core functionality as the ATA Gateway) and the ATA Center.

 ![ATA traffic flow diagram](media/ATA-traffic-flow.jpg)

+## Deployment options
+You can deploy ATA using the following combination of gateways:

+-	**Using only ATA Gateways** <br>
+If your ATA deployment contains only ATA Gateways, without any ATA Lightweight Gateways, all the domain controllers must be configured to enable port mirroring to an ATA Gateway or network TAPs must be in place.
+-	**Using only ATA Lightweight Gateways**<br>
+If your ATA deployment contains only ATA Lightweight Gateways, the ATA Lightweight Gateways are deployed on each domain controller and no additional servers or port mirroring configuration is necessary.
+-	**Using both ATA Gateways and ATA Lightweight Gateways**<br>
+If your ATA deployment includes both ATA Gateways and ATA Lightweight Gateways, where the ATA Lightweight Gateway is installed on some of your domain controllers (for example, all domain controllers in your branch sites) while other domain controllers are monitored by ATA Gateways (for example, the larger domain controllers in your main data centers).

+In all 3 scenarios, all the gateways send their data to the ATA Center.

 ## ATA Components
 ATA consists of the following: